Mr Habit

 Second change

-Looking at design patterns from UX Archive and competitors for inspiration assisted with helping users focus on a task while reducing distractions.
-Adding a layer blur to the top and bottom navigation bar makes it so the users clearly understand that the boxes are the only option and that any other elements are currently inaccessible(unless they decide to dismiss them).
+I studied design patterns from the UX Archive and looked at competitors for inspiration.
+This helped me focus users on a task while reducing distractions.
+Adding a layer of blur to the top and bottom navigation bars makes it clear to users that the boxes are the only option and that any other elements are currently inaccessible (unless they decide to dismiss them).

 Second round testing